 - Double Meaning Title: In addition to being a reference to Rebuild of Evangelion, AMV Hell 6.66's title is also alludes to the Number of the Beast, as well as to how only 1/3 of the content from the rough cut survived to the final version.

 - Escalating Punchline: The EVA skits in AMV Hell 2.
-The first two have the somber orchestral music the scene originally had, while the third has crickets and the fourth has Adam Sandler's song from The Wedding Singer "WON'T SOMEBODY KILL ME PLEASE?
+The first two have the somber orchestral music the scene originally had, while the third has Chirping Crickets and the fourth has Adam Sandler's song from The Wedding Singer "WON'T SOMEBODY KILL ME PLEASE?
 KILL ME!
 I WANT TO DIE!"
-The final one has the EVA crushing and dropping its victim.
+The final one has the EVA crushing and dropping its victim, except it's Unit-01's head that falls into the LCL rather than Kaworu's.
 Every one of these show the same exact image except for the last one.

 - Even Evil Has Standards: Averted.
 Grave of the Fireflies and Barefoot Gen among others are made fun of just to prove it.

 - Fan Disservice and Fanservice: 0 and Divided By 0 are made largely from Hentai.

 - Follow the Leader: But of course.
 There's AMV Paradise, Anime Remix and of course Ponies The Anthology (using all My Little Pony: Friendship Is Magic) to name a few.

 - Freeze-Frame Bonus: Tay Zonday's head in the Barefoot Gen Hiroshima nuclear blast in Divided by 0, and several in the Rozen Maiden Master of Puppets clip from AMV Hell 5.